Keep Big Bear Beautiful

 Best Practices and Principles

-On you Way
+On Your Way

-Especially during the winter, driving up the mountain can be difficult for some drivers.
+Driving the mountain can be difficult for some drivers.
 Be aware of safe driving speeds and if traffic accumulates behind you, please use turn-outs to let traffic safely flow smoothly.
-Pulling off at these turnouts for snow play activity is not recommended.
-Turnouts help the flow of traffic, for safety and short stops, but if too many cars are parked for long periods of time, the route to Big Bear Lake becomes more dangerous!
-While Visit Big Bear recommends alternatives to sledding, such as snow tubing at Big Bear Snow Play and Alpine Slide at Magic Mountain, the U.S. Forest Service does have a list of sledding/tubing areas available in the San Bernardino National Forest.
+Pulling off at these turnouts for snow play in winter is not recommended.
+Turnouts help the flow of traffic, but too many cars parked for long periods of time becomes dangerous!

 During Your Stay

-Treat Our house Like Your House.
+Treat Our House Like Your House

 Enjoying Nature Responsibly